clowdr-app/clowdr-app.github.io/content/organizer-guides/getting-started/import.md

 - All presentations should be at least 5 minutes long, unless they are entirely pre-recorded.
-- All sessions should be at most 1.5 hours long (90 minutes)
+- All sessions should be at most 90 minutes long
-- Sessions in which papers are being presented should consist of several presentations followed by a group Q&A.
+- For entirely virtual conferences, sessions in which papers are being presented should consist of several presentations followed by a group Q&A.
   - This has been a more successful format for virtual conferences than formats used at traditional physical conferences.
   - It reduces pressure on organizers, chairs, speakers and the audience.
 We